 While some scientists have sought to keep the risk in perspective, saying that it remains very low, many consumers will be keen to find alternatives.
 Just this week researchers said they had halted the latest study on HRT, testing Wyeth's Premarin which contains 0.625mg of oestrogen only, as it increased the risk of stroke from 21 per 10,000 women each year to 29 in 10,000.

-"Many women already use these products for the relief of menopausal symptoms; however, studies have not yet been conducted to show these botanicals should replace hormone replacement therapy as the first line of treatment for the short-term relief of hot flashes," said Dr Cate Stika, chief of the division of obstetrics and gynecology, Northwestern Memorial Hospital.
+"Many women already use these products for the relief of menopausal symptoms; however, studies have not yet been conducted to show these botanicals should replace hormone replacement therapy (HRT) as the first line of treatment for the short-term relief of hot flashes," said Dr Cate Stika, chief of the division of obstetrics and gynecology, Northwestern Memorial Hospital.

 "This study is particularly important in light of the recent confusion surrounding the use of HRT.
 Many women are asking about alternatives and we need to be able to provide a solid, evidence-based response," she added.

-She said that there are a variety of herbal formulations available on the market but little data to determine if they are truly effective or what effect they have on the body, especially with long-term use.
+She added that there are a variety of herbal formulations available on the market but little data to determine if they are truly effective or what effect they have on the body, especially with long-term use.

 "Hormone therapy is still a valid choice for women with significant hot flashes because it is proven to work.
 The purpose of this study is to determine if these botanicals are also effective under a rigorous scientific protocol.
 The majority of previous studies are only short-term," added the researcher.

-The team, being sponsored by the US government's National Institutes of Health and the National Center for Complementary and Alternative Medicine, will monitor health effects and quality of life over approximately 14 study visits.
+The team, being sponsored by the National Institutes of Health and the National Center for Complementary and Alternative Medicine, will monitor health effects and quality of life over approximately 14 study visits.
 Lipid levels, bone turnover and effects on the endometrial tissue in the uterus will be assessed, as well as any long-term effects and possible risks associated with use of these botanicals.